What should you do if a Minister asks you to do something illegal or improper?

 Export Guarantee There was one occasion - many years ago - when a Trade Minister and his officials were very keen to offer a government backed guarantee to facilitate a major export to a purchaser who was assessed as having a high risk of defaulting when it came to paying for the goods.
 The guarantee needed Treasury approval which was not forthcoming so, as a Friday evening deadline approached, the Minister ordered his officials to issue the guarantee anyway, which they did.
 The Treasury were not amused and the Minister was reprimanded, as were the officials for having complied with his instruction.
 But HMG stood behind the guarantee.

 International Law Senior officials’ failure to persuade (force?)
-Prime Minister Blair properly to consult key colleagues in the months before the invasion of Iraq in 2003 is discussed on the Understanding Policy-Making website.
+Prime Minister Blair properly to consult key colleagues in the months before the invasion of Iraq in 2003 is discussed in my advice on speaking truth to power.
 He in particular failed to circulate the Attorney General’s (twice changed) legal advice, and no-one sought to record the reasons why the Prime Minster concluded that Iraq was in breach of UN Resolution 1441, although this was an essential ingredient of the legal basis for the war.
 Her doubt that the invasion would be legal under international law caused the resignation of Elizabeth Wilmhurst, Deputy Chief Legal Adviser at the Foreign Office, only two weeks before the war.
 But it was notable that others did not choose to resign with her.